 The festival will conclude with “Succulent Jazz” 3:00 pm to 5:00 pm, Sunday, October 26, 2014, sponsored by and held at Apotheque Spa, 322 N Cleveland St, Oceanside, CA. OMFest organizers are pleased to have Apotheque Spa, owned by Michelle Bartok, as a sponsor of this concert as this will be the perfect way to end the series of events: an afternoon jazz/blues concert featuring Adrienne Nims and Spirit Wind, outdoors in the Apotheque Gardens, with a lovely sea breeze.
 Wine and hor d’ouvres will be available.

-$35.00 each for “Bond, Just Bond” Reception And OCAF Scholarship Gala, includes food, wines, and souvenir martini glass
+$35.00 each general public for “Bond, Just Bond” Reception And OCAF Scholarship Gala, includes food, wines, and souvenir martini glass

 $15.00 each general admission, $12.00 seniors and military, $10.00 youth for “Old Time Religion” and “Succulent Jazz”